iholloma/crdh/_essays/v01-13-growing-strong.md

     for the anonymous reviewers and Dr. Stephen Robertson who all graciously provided very helpful insights and suggestions.

+[^1]: Oleson and Brown, *The Pursuit of
+    Knowledge in the Early American Republic*; Dupree, *Science in the Federal Government*; Oberle III, "Institutionalizing the Information Revolution."

+[^2]: Funk and Mullen, "The Spine of American Law," 132--164.

-[^4]: This began by using the Scholarly Societies project formally
+[^3]: This began by using the Scholarly Societies project formally
     hosted at University of Waterloo Library which can now be found at <http://www.references.net/societies/>.
     I was very strict at first to only use "learned societies" however it became clear the project could benefit by using other membership